redhog/EmbarrassmentOfPandas/README.md

     2           27  211
     3           28  212

-The main advantage of using Instance subclasses as datatypes is that you can define additional methods on them.
-These methods would then use regular numpy/pandas methods to operate across all the rows of the Instance.
+The main advantage of using DataInstance subclasses as datatypes is that you can define additional methods on them.
+These methods would then use regular numpy/pandas methods to operate across all the rows of the DataInstance.
 For example, you could define methods like these

     >>> cloud["point"].rotate_around(coord)
     >>> ground["topo"].reproject(new_crs)